 It’s also great tool to reach out to families with an adoption plan by sharing your own family photos, interests and passions.

 If you’re looking for ways to nab more followers and get noticed by prospective birthparents or people who may be in touch with prospective birthparents, infographics and inspirational messages are especially a big hit and a terrific way to get your pins shared by others.

 Value-added tip: To help you track your traffic, Pinterest recently announced new web analytics that makes it easier to find out which of your pins are popular and, if you have a website, which ones are driving the most traffic to it.
 And don’t forget to join our open adoption Pinterest page.

-With 700 million users, Facebook is still the undisputed king of social media.
+With over a billion users, Facebook is still the undisputed king of social media.

 Just about anyone hoping to adopt today has their own page where they share their latest family photos and updates with their fans and friends.

 But not all Facebook pages are created equally.
 As with any social media platform, creating a page is just the beginning.